 The City is required by State statute to legally adopt annual operating budgets for all funds unless exempted by a specific statute.
 The City has legally adopted annual budgets for the general fund, the debt service fund, the street and highway fund, the special alcohol and drug fund, the special parks and recreation fund, and the Section 8 fund.
-Budgets were not prepared for the Community Development Block Grant fund, the capital projects fund, the CDBG TBRA Grants fund, the Demolition fund, the MIH Grants fund, the Land Bank fund, the PHA/Presbyterian Church Housing fund, the Northgate CID fund, the revolving loans fund, the COVID Spark Funds fund, the Opioid Settlement Fund, the RHID Districts Fund, and the American Rescue Plan Fund.
+Budgets were not prepared for the Community Development Block Grant fund, the capital projects fund, the CDBG TBRA Grants fund, the Demolition fund, the Land Bank fund, the PHA/Presbyterian Church Housing fund, the Northgate CID fund, the revolving loans fund, the Opioid Settlement fund, the RHID Districts fund, the American Rescue Plan fund and the Downtown Restoration fund.